netsage-project/netsage-pipeline/website/docs/devel/tag.md

 A new set of versioned docs also has to be tagged once you are done making changes for the latest pipeline version.
 See the **Docusaurus guide**.

-## TO Make New Nfdump-Collector Images
+## To Make New Nfdump-Collector Images

 If a new version of nfdump has been released that we need, new nfdump-collector images need to be made.